-Many times in the classroom I have been asked a seemingly simple question.
+Many times during our negotiation courses I have been asked a seemingly simple question.

 Is everything negotiable?